vgottipati/Springboot/README.md

-# demo
+# SpringBoot
-This is a demo repository
+This is a repository to store all spring framework related projectrs